I’ve been making this homemade hummus recipe for nearly a decade and it’s still my favorite. It’s smooth, full of flavor and perfect for dipping!

 I probably did more cooking in those years than the following 7 years combined.

-Back in those days, I made this hummus recipe using dried chickpeas that I cooked in the crockpot for about 3 hours on high (I never soaked them beforehand).
+Back in those days, I made this homemade hummus recipe using dried chickpeas that I cooked in the crockpot for about 3 hours on high (I never soaked them beforehand).

 These days, I just use canned chickpeas because . . . it’s easier and faster.